Lucia's Blog: 2020-03-22

 CONCLUSION:

-All humanity is compelled to listen to the Word of reconciliation, the Gospel Message and respond to it to be reconciled, that is, redeemed from sin, be justified and have access to salvation.
+All humanity is compelled to listen to the Word of reconciliation, the Gospel Message, and respond to it to be reconciled, that is, redeemed from sin, be justified, and have access to salvation.
 There can be no justification without our active participation!
 (Romans 5:1; Eph.
 2:8).
 So, soldiers of Christ, arise and put your armor on!
 Be strong and quit yourselves like men!
 Be eaten up with zeal for your Lord's honor.
-Bow down before your Creator, your Helper and stand up and fight in His army for the souls of men!
+Bow down before your Creator, your Helper, and stand up and fight in His army for the souls of men!
 Commit yourself to oppose all evil and lawlessness.
 Don't let Satan have his way!
 Go on the offensive and resist the devil.
-Learn lovingkindness toward those who are Satan's victims and teach them the Gospel Message!
+Learn lovingkindness toward those who are Satan's victims, and teach them the Gospel Message!
 Weep for the erring one!
 Lift up the fallen!
 Devote your life to saving those souls wounded by sin!

 "For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
 7 For the mind that is set on the flesh is hostile to God, for it does not submit to God's law; indeed, it cannot.
 8 Those who are in the flesh cannot please God" (Rom.
 8:6-8).

-May we never forget that though wrong seems oft so strong, God is the ruler yet sitting on His throne.
+May we never forget that though wrong seems so strong, God is the ruler yet sitting on His throne.
 May we never forget that the battle is not done but will continue until the end of time and that we must fight tooth and nail the good fight of faith.
 May God's Law be upheld, for Jesus paid the price, through His blood, for our deliverance of sin (1 Peter 1:18-20).

 Luci